 More Help with Easements

-To learn more about easements, how to give written permission for an easement, and other issues involving your land, get Neighbor Law: Fences, Trees, Boundaries & Noise, by Cora Jordan and Emily Doskow (Nolo).
+To learn more about easements, how to give written permission for an easement, and other issues involving your land, get Neighbor Law: Fences, Trees, Boundaries & Noise, by Emily Doskow and Lina Guillen (Nolo).
 If you suspect that someone is trespassing on your land and you want to consult with a lawyer, you can turn to Nolos trusted Lawyer Directory to find a lawyer near you.